rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 	* Domoticz to disconnect from the Tinkerforge Master Brick

 **Note**
-onHeartbeat is not used as not polling for the state of a Tinkerforge Bricklet and update Domoticz Device(s) accordingly.
+Function _onHeartbeat_ is not used as not polling for the state of a Tinkerforge Bricklet and update Domoticz Device(s) accordingly.

 ## Restart Domoticz
 Restart Domoticz to find the plugin:
 ```
 sudo systemctl restart domoticz.service
 ```
 **Note**
 When making changes to the Python plugin code, ensure to restart Domoticz and refresh any of the Domoticz Web UI's.